9660794-crazy/Robotics-team-2/README.md

 Liam Greene: I helped plan out future plans and Ideas.
 I talked through future plans about implementing a flap to allow tennis balls to be pulled in and shot out.
 I also put away parts to tidy up our box and I grabbed new parts to hold the box.
 Noah: I helped build the bot and implementend the new motor into the code with Shun.
 Shunsuke: we successfluly added theintake sysytem for the bot, we also made some progess in the containment system for the tennis balls.
 Also made new code for the bot.

+Phase 4 continued Oct.
+31st.
+We were not ready to test today, but we improvede our bot greatly and it is nearly ready for testing.
+Liam Greene: I built the ramp to shoot the balls from the intake system into the container, I also helped in testing our bot to see if it was ready. we could do phase 1 and 2 but not 3 and 4.
+The ball would roll out while driving, so that is what we will fix next time.
+Noah kergaye: I finished adding the wheel system and made sure it was the correct height.
+The wheel system works, but isnt quite strong enough, so I tried to build a cog/ gear mechansim to slowly push it up, Shun helped me with this.
+Shunsuke Nakao: I aided Noah and Liam in building and I was able to fix the tank drive system and code the new motors and assign them buttons for the drive system.
+Grant Hersey: Not here, at Football.